Oscar de la Renta remembered for his elegant designs, generosity

 "I've been at it for 45 years, and I'm still learning my craft on a daily basis," he said after winning the award.

-Earlier this month, de la Renta appointed Nina Ricci's artistic director, Peter Copping, as creative director of his company, which has $140 million in estimated annual revenue.
-It is a new position that he was to take up in early November.
+Earlier this month, de la Renta appointed Nina Ricci's artistic director, Peter Copping, as creative director of his company, a new position that he was to take up in early November, working closely with de la Renta.

+His fashion empire includes a ready-to-wear collection, accessories, home decor and fragrance.

 Along with his creative talents, de la Renta was renowned for his generosity.